damsalem/Real-Estate-Template/README.md

-# Real-Estate-Template
+# Real Estate Template for RealtyMX.com
-Real Estate Home Page Template
+View this template at http://theamsalems.com/Real-Estate-Template/